Step 4. Enable EFS Indexing

 Note

-To perform indexing of the EFS file systems, Veeam Backup for AWS launches a worker instance per each processed file system in the same AWS account where the file system resides — production account.
-By default, the most appropriate network settings of AWS Regions are used to launch these worker instances.
-However, you can add specific worker configurations that will be used to launch worker instances used for EFS indexing operations.
+To perform indexing of the EFS file systems, Veeam Backup for AWS deploys a worker instance per each processed file system in the same AWS account where the file system resides — production account.
+By default, the most appropriate network settings of AWS Regions are used to deploy these worker instances.
+However, you can add specific worker configurations that will be used to deploy worker instances used for EFS indexing operations.

 Limitations and Requirements